Skip to Content

 According to its chemical formula, opal is a silicate with many water molecules in its composition in a bound form SiO2*H2O.
 Opalite, on the other hand, is a trading term for a material that is entirely man-made and has a completely different chemical composition.

-For example, glass, although a silicate, does not contain any water in its composition, and the opalescent effect is achieved through various chemical additives that are absent in opal.
+For example, although a silicate, glass does not contain any water in its composition, and the opalescent effect is achieved through various chemical additives absent in opal.
 Epoxy resins and polymers are entirely organic substances.
 Opalite is used as an imitation of opal in cheap jewelry.

 Opalite – is a trading name for artificial imitations of opal.
 Various materials are used to imitate opal, ranging from different polymers and epoxy resins to glass and even an unusual modern material such as nanosital (an artificial material between glass and mineral in its chemical composition).